sarves/thamizhi-morph/README.md

 - Open source, and available under Apache-2 licence
 - Has good coverage or words, and more words can be added eality to the analyser
 - Analyser is developed as a finate-state model, which is very efficient, and can be integrated to any other tools easily or can be accessed through any other programming languages
-- The only analyser which handles sandhi in its anlyses, sandhi gives important clues for morphological/syntactical processes
+- The only analyser which handles Sandhi in its anlyses, Sandhi gives important clues for morphological/syntactical processes
 - ThamizhiMorph is a transducer, there generations can also be done.

 ### ThamizhiMorph - what are given